 Total preparation time: 10 minutes

 1 1/2 cups cooked leftover long-grain white rice or my Simple Boiled Rice

 Ask the Kitchen Shrink!

-With lots of holidays approaching I just wanted to remind you that over the years the Kitchen Shrink has answered many of the questions you might encounter in planning and preparing your holiday dinners–and the answers are all here on this site 24/7.
+It’s time for summer entertaining and I just wanted to remind you that over the years the Kitchen Shrink has answered many of the questions you might encounter in planning and preparing your special menus–and the answers are all here on this site 24/7.
 Just select Kitchen Shrink in the menu at the top of the home page and click on a category or check out all the entries.
 If the answer to your question isn’t there, e-mail me (firstname.lastname@example.org)… more »